Cluster structures on braid varieties: Cluster Poisson structures and Donaldson-Thomas transformations

-\begin{proof} It suffices to show that $|\det(p_{ij})|$ is invariant under the following three changes. \begin{itemize} \item[$(i)$] {\it Weave equivalences}.
-The matrix $\varepsilon_{ij}$ and the vectors $\theta_i,\theta_i^{\vee}$ remain invariant under weave equivalences.
-Hence $p_{ij}$ remains the same. \item[$(ii)$] {\it Weave mutations.} Note that the vectors $\theta_i,\theta_i^{\vee}$ remain invariant under weave mutation.
+\item[$(ii)$] {\it Weave mutations.} Note that the vectors $\theta_i,\theta_i^{\vee}$ remain invariant under weave mutation.
 The matrix $\varepsilon_{ij}$ changes according to the mutation rule \eqref{eq: quiver mutation plus minus} for exchange matrices.
 Therefore the matrix $(p_{ij})$ changes as in \eqref{2022.7.14.1}.
-A direct check shows that $|\det(p_{ij})|$ is invariant. \item[$(iii)$] {\it Add a $(2d_{ij})$-valent vertex at the bottom of the weave.} It follows from Lemma \ref{lem: boundary int} that the matrix $(\varepsilon_{ij})$ is invariant.
+A direct check shows that $|\det(p_{ij})|$ is invariant.\\

+\item[$(iii)$] {\it Add a $(2d_{ij})$-valent vertex at the bottom of the weave.} It follows from Lemma \ref{lem: boundary int} that the matrix $(\varepsilon_{ij})$ is invariant.
 Meanwhile a direct local check (and folding in non simply-laced case) shows that the vectors $\theta_i,\theta_i^{\vee}$ are invariant as well.
 Therefore $(p_{ij})$ is invariant.\qedhere \end{itemize} \end{proof}